-Nicholas Owen is a Presenter with BBC News, which he re-joined in February 2007.
+Nicholas Owen is one of news broadcasting’s best-known faces.
+He re-joined BBC News in 2007 as a Presenter on the News Channel and BBC One bulletins for many years.
 For well over a decade before that he hosted all ITN's major bulletins, including Channel Four News and News at Ten.
-He has also appeared in a wide range of other TV and radio programmes, including BBC1's Strictly Come Dancing in 2006.
+He has also appeared in a wide range of other TV and radio programmes, including BBC One's Strictly Come Dancing in 2006.
 He also presents the Saturday lunchtime show on Classic FM.

 From 1994 to 2000 Nicholas was Royal Correspondent for ITV News.
 In that capacity he played a major role in reporting on the death and funeral of Diana, Princess of Wales, for which ITN won an RTS Award.
 He compiled a book on her life entitled Diana: The People's Princess.